pranav-gupta1/NurtureNet/README.md

 # NurtureNet
-Code for Monta Vista Cross-Club Hackathon (2024)
+Original Code for Monta Vista Cross-Club Hackathon (2024) by Pranav Gupta
 ___
 A website application that has an integrated approach to positively impacting mental health and environmental sustainability problems.